 Natural Horse Keeping

 A horse needs three things to be a healthy horse.
-That is, first, friends; second, movement; and third, continuous munching on celluloses (fibers).
+That is, first, the herd; second, movement; and third, continuous munching on celluloses (fibers).
 If one of these conditions is missing, then a horse can not be a sound horse.

 Our horses live outside in the herd 24/7